 - A TV stand: $25 (we bought it used in our local classifieds for $10.
 We cleaned it up, used it for 4 years, and then sold it for $25!)

 We actually still have a ton of stuff we are still in the process of selling.
 These things can take time, you know.
-When we started packing up to move, I really didn’t think we had much stuff we could sale– wrong-oh!
+When we started packing up to move, I really didn’t think we had much stuff we could sale– but I was wrong.
 We made nearly $3000 from stuff that was literally just sitting on our shelves!
 Granted, most people won’t have expensive dental equipment just hanging around, but I’d wager that you’d still be surprised what some of the things just sitting around your place are worth.
-So, I thought I’d share a couple of our tips for selling your stuff from home here.
+So, I thought I’d share a couple of our tips for how you can earn money selling things from home.

 Create high quality images of your products.